OliviaTabares/STAT545-hw-Rodriguez-Arelis-Alexi/README.md

   + Nested bullets.
     * Even more nested.

-This a function I usually use for handling my simulation databases:
+This a function I use for handling my simulation databases:
 ```R
 get.N.RMSE <- function(results, Type ,Approach, Software)
 {